General Information of the Recreation Department

 |8:30 A.M. to 4:30 P.M.
 July and August|

-The Department prepares a catalog of available programs for each season, which includes fees for those programs that carry a fee.
+The Department prepares a catalog of available programs for each season, which includes fees for those programs which carry a fee.
 Copies are free on request at the Recreation Department.

 Registration for all programs takes place in the Recreation Department offices at the Richard Rodda Community Center.
 Except for special occasions, the first day of registration takes place on a weekday evening from 6:00 P.M.- 8:00 P.M.
-Registration continues weekdays from 9:00 A.M. - 4:30 P.M. until classes and activities are filled.
-Call the office for seasonal registration procedures (837-7130).
+Registration then continues weekdays from 9:00 A.M. - 4:30 P.M. until classes and activities are filled.
+Call the office for seasonal registration procedures.

 The Youth Division provides a school year Toddler Nursery Program for ages 3 & 4.
-Participants can choose a morning program/an afternoon program or an extended full day program.
-An After School Child Care program, for children in grades Kindergarten through grade seven, is available from school dismissal until 6:00 P.M.
+Participants may choose a morning/afternoon program or extended full day program.
+An After School Child Care program, for children in grades Kindergarten through seven, is available from school dismissal until 6:00 P.M.
 Both programs follow the Teaneck Public School and Municipal Holiday Calendar.
 Registration is ongoing based on availability.
-Call 837-7130 for more information.

 Picnic tables and charcoal burners are available in Phelps and Votee Parks.
-Reservations are not required, but priority is given to Township residents who obtain them.
-It is recommended that a reservation be made one week in advance of anticipated use.
-Picnic kits - duffle bags containing sports equipment of your choice (such as a football, baseball bat and bases, volleyball and net, soccer ball, frisbee) are available for loan to Township residents and community organizations.
-These picnic kits are issued for specific days only.
+While reservations are not required, priority is given to residents who obtain them.
+It is recommended that a reservation be made at least one week in advance of the anticipated use.
+Picnic kits (duffle bags containing sports equipment of your choice such as footballs, baseball bats and bases, volleyball nets, soccer balls, frisbees) are available for loan to residents.
+These kits are issued for specific dates only.

-To use the swimming pools in Township parks, residents must obtain an ID tag.
-One tag is good for admission to all above-ground pools; a separate tag is required for use of the in-ground pool in Votee Park.
-The tags are sold by the Recreation Department beginning in June.
+To use the swimming pools in the parks, residents must obtain an ID tag.
+One tag is good for admission to either of the above ground pools in Hawthorne and Phelps Park or a separate tag may be purchased for the in-ground pool in Votee Park.
+Pools open the Saturday after schools close until Labor Day.
+ID tags are sold by the Department beginning in June.